OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/simul_derivs.rst

 Whenever a dynamic coloring is computed, the coloring is written to a file called *total_coloring.pkl* for later 'static' use.
-The file will be written in a directory called *coloring_files* under the directory specified in :code:`problem.options['directory']`.
-If no value is set into :code:`problem.options['directory']` then the *coloring_files* directory will be placed under the current working directory at the time the problem is instantiated.
+The file will be written in a directory specified in :code:`problem.options['coloring_dir']`.
+If no value is set into :code:`problem.options['coloring_dir']` then *coloring_files* directory under the current working directory at the time the problem is instantiated will be used.

 You can see a more complete example of setting up an optimization with